7 Tips for Including Your Dog in Engagement Photos (Colorado & Beyond)

 Plan Rest Breaks

 Dogs can easily become tired or restless during lengthy photo sessions.
 So, be sure to plan for regular rest breaks.
 Allow them time to relax, recharge, and explore their surroundings at their own pace, ensuring they remain happy and cooperative throughout the session.
-During these breaks, we can take pictures of just the two of you.
-That leads me to tip number five!

-A couple taking outdoor engagement photos with their dog
+A couple taking outdoor engagement photos with their dog in Guanella Pass

-Jennifer Lourie - Idaho Wedding Photographer
+Jennifer Lourie - Colorado Wedding Photographer

 Bring a Dog Wrangler